keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

 Recall from the previous section, contexts only share two qualities: that they produce a term, and that they have effects.
 After abstracting effects, contexts do not expose an obvious shared interface to extract the term.
-Consider the following definitions for `Option`, `Either`, and `List`:
+Consider the following definitions for `Option[A]`, `Either[X, A]`, and `List[A]`:

 **`Option[A]`** models the presence or absence of an instance of term `A`: